yet-another-static-site-generator/yass/README.md

 * If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.

+If you want to be able to print content of README.md file to terminal (by `readme` program command), copy file README.md to `bin` directory.

 **Note:** If you want to move the program around, compile it in release mode.
 In debug mode the program may have problems with finding all dependencies.